 Promote personal, family, and community health and well-being.

-Physical Health and Hygiene [PK.7.PH]
+Physical Health and Hygiene [2.7.PH]

 Demonstrate personal hygiene habits and other behaviors that prevent the spread of illness (including foodborne illness) and infection.
+[HPE]

 Describe personal health habits (i.e., brushing and flossing teeth, hygiene, hand washing, sufficient sleep, sun safety, physical activity, limiting screen time) that can prevent illness and promote self-care and overall health.
+[HPE]

-Self-advocate in order to have personal health needs met (e.g., needing to wash hands, asking for sunscreen, access to bathrooms).
+Self-advocate in order to have personal health needs met (e.g., needing to wash hands, asking for sun protection, access to bathrooms).
+[HPE]

 Recognize how the actions of others can impact physical health (e.g., spreading germs) and encourage peers to make positive choices about physical health habits and prevention strategies.
+[HPE]

-Public, Community, and Environmental Health [PK.7.CE]
+Public, Community, and Environmental Health [2.7.CE]

 Identify the impact of personal activities that contribute, positively or negatively, to the environment.
+[HE]

 Identify ways that the communities people live in can impact their health and well-being.
+[HPE]

 Identify strategies to minimize impact on the environment (e.g., reduce, reuse, recycle).
+[HE]

 Encourage peers and family members to make choices to help protect the environment (e.g., recycling, using less water, turning off the lights).
+[HE]

 Encourage peers and family to help in the community (e.g., donate food to a food pantry, clean up litter).
+[HE]

-Standards—Grades 3–5
+Standards—Grades 3–5 (by the end of Grade 5)

 Practice 1: Decision-making and Problem-Solving.